 Concrete is recycled by using industrial crushing equipment with jaws and large impactors.
 After the concrete is broken up, it is usually run through a secondary impactor and then is screened to remove dirt and particles and to separate the large and small aggregate.
 Additional processes, such as water flotation, separators, and magnets may also be used to remove specific elements from the concrete.
 An alternative method is to pulverize the concrete, but this is not the always the best option, as it makes it harder to complete the separation process and may leave more contamination from smaller byproducts.

 Equipment Used to Recycle Concrete

 When considering the option to recycle concrete, you will also need to evaluate the options available to crush the concrete.
-The most practical solution can be a portable crusher that can be moved to different locations and or projects.
+The most practical solution can be a portable crusher that can be moved to different locations or projects.
 Often it works best to set it up a portable crusher at a centralized location, near where the concrete is being demolished but in an area that will not impact site traffic.
-There are several factors to consider when choosing processing equipment:
+Factors to consider when choosing processing equipment include: